Lazare Carnot: Military accomplishments

 The creation of the French Revolutionary Army was largely due to his powers of organization and enforcing discipline.
-In order to raise more troops for the war, Carnot introduced conscription: the levée en masse approved by the National Convention was able to raise France's army from 645,000 troops in mid-1793 to 1,500,000 in September 1794.
+In order to raise more troops for the war, Carnot introduced conscription: the levée en masse approved by the National Convention was able to raise France's army from 645,000 troops in mid-1793 to 1.5 million in September 1794.
 He was the first to execute the modern waging of war with mass armies and strategic planning realized by the Revolution.
 As a military engineer, Carnot favored fortresses and defensive strategies.
-He developed innovative defensive designs for forts, including the Carnot wall, called after him.
+He developed innovative defensive designs for forts, including the Carnot wall, named after him.
 However, with the constant invasions he decided to take his strategic planning to an offensive strike.
 From his intellect sprang the maneuvers and organization that turned the tides of war from 1793 to 1794.

 The basic idea was to have a massive army separated into several units that could move more quickly than the enemy and attack from the flanks rather than head on, which had led to resounding defeats before Carnot was elected to the Committee of Public Safety.
 This tactic was extremely successful against the more traditional tactics of existing European armies.
 It was his initiative to train the conscripts in the art of war and to place new recruits with experienced soldiers rather than having a massive volunteer army without any real idea of how to wage battle.

 Once the problem of troop numbers had been solved, Carnot turned his administrative skills to the supplies that this massive army would need.
 Many of the munitions and supplies were in short supply: copper was lacking for guns so he ordered church bells seized in order to melt them down; saltpeter was lacking and he called chemistry to his aid; leather for boots was scarce so he demanded and secured new methods for tanning.
 He quickly organized the army and helped to turn the tide of the war.
-It added significantly to discontent with the course of the Revolution in still Bourbon-loyalist areas – such as the Vendée, which had broken out in open revolt 5 months earlier – but the government of the time considered it a success, and Carnot became known as the Organizer of Victory.
+It added significantly to discontent with the course of the Revolution in still Bourbon-loyalist areas—such as the Vendée, which had broken out in open revolt five months earlier—but the government of the time considered it a success, and Carnot became known as the Organizer of Victory.
 In autumn 1793, he took charge of French columns on the Northern Front, and contributed to Jean-Baptiste Jourdan's victory in the Battle of Wattignies.